-- (a) The contracting officer must record, mark, handle, and transmit classified information in accordance with the requirements of the Security Branch Chief, Security and Emergency Management Division, Office of Mission Assurance (OMA). - (b) The contracting officer must obtain the consent of the originating agency before releasing classified information to a contractor.
+(a) Record, mark, handle, and transmit classified information in accordance with instructions in the handbook, Information Security (ADM P 1025.2D).

+(b) Get the consent of the originating agency before releasing classified information to a contractor.

 504.475 Return of classified information.